 Having touched base with CAA’s of various European countries and EU consultation services, after attempts to reach EASA, and consequently consulting with the official explanatory FAQ document as well as the EASA FAQ, our worst fears have been confirmed.

 The EU has effectively ruled that all pilots and aviation enthusiasts with Russian passports are prohibited from flying in clear European skies – regardless of where they live and whether they support Russia or not.
 Thus, the EU has de facto applied a principle of collective guilt, violating one of the fundamental human rights: no person may be punished for acts that he or she did not commit.

 Before we proceed

 This is the second version of the original article published in April 2022.

-Like many of our local European friends, we naively believed that it’s just a collateral damage and the government will fix it soon.
+Like many of our local European friends, we naively believed that it’s just a collateral damage and it will be fixed soon.
 We believed that in the EU, you have nothing to worry about if you have not committed any offences.
 Unfortunately, we were all proven terribly wrong to have such high expectations.
-At this point there is no doubt left that the discriminatory measures taken against certain group of uninvolved individuals are not just administrative oversights, but an articulated intention of the government.
+At this point there is no doubt left that the discriminatory measures taken against certain group of uninvolved individuals are not just administrative oversights, but a deliberate action of the EU political institutions.